FREE PATCHES, GUM & LOZENGES

 If you haven’t succeeded with one path in the past, you may do well with trying another.

-Info on Free Patches, Gum & Lozenges and Other Quit Medications
+Info on Free Nicotine Patches, Gum & Lozenges and Other Quit Medications

-In addition to FREE patches, gum and lozenges from 802Quits, there are other types of quit medications providers can prescribe that help with quitting and maintaining your success.
+In addition to ordering nicotine patches, gum and lozenges for FREE from 802Quits, there are other types of quit medications providers can prescribe that help with quitting and maintaining your success.

 A prescription is needed for all nicotine replacement therapy and oral quit medications.
 However, a provider can decide if an office visit is necessary or not.